mongodb/docs/source/core/replication.rst

 In the default operation, all read operations are targeted at the :term:`primary` node in a cluster.
 To distribute reads to :term:`secondary` nodes, you can set the ``slaveOk`` value for your current session.
-Issue the following command in the :option:`mongo` shell to enable secondary reads:
+Issue the following command in the :program:`mongo` shell to enable secondary reads:

 .. code-block:: javascript